-Ensurge Micropower, Inc., the U.S. operating subsidiary and global headquarters of the Ensurge Micropower Group, closed an equipment term loan facility with Utica or financing of USD 13.2 million, which funded in two tranches during the month of September 2019.
-The interest rate associated with this debt is fixed, and therefore, does not present the potential risk that would be associated with interest rate fluctuations.
+Ensurge Micropower, Inc., the U.S. operating subsidiary and global headquarters of the Ensurge Micropower Group, closed an equipment term loan facility with Utica for financing of USD 13.2 million, which funded in two tranches during the month of September 2019.
+The interest rate associated with this debt is fixed, and therefore does not present the potential risk that would be associated with interest rate fluctuations.

 Ensurge Micropower ASA issued convertible loans as part of a private placement announced on 24 July 2022 and amended 11 July 2023 and 10 November 2023.
-The convertible loans are repayable 10 November 2024 and the lenders are entitled at any time after 17 January 2024 to convert the loans into shares in the Company at a conversion price of NOK 0.105 [NOK 0.525 post 5:1 share consolidation].
-The convertible loans carry interest at the rate of 5% per annum.
+The lenders converted all outstanding loans into shares in the Company.